Can Leftism Win in the Midwest? Abdul El-Sayed’s Campaign May Give Us an Answer.

 Obama himself might have begun a typical speech by thanking the crowd for coming, saying a few words about the city he was in, then talking pleasantly about challenges and opportunities, innovation and progress.
 This is not Abdul’s style.
 The former captain of his high school wrestling team — and the football team, and the lacrosse team — El-Sayed comes out on offense, telling audiences why it’s time to stand up and take back their state from the corporations and elite interests that have controlled it for too long.

 Yet it’s also obvious why El-Sayed makes people think of Obama.
 He is young (33), has a multi-ethnic immigrant background, an inspiring family story, and impeccable academic credentials.
 He can mesmerize a crowd.
 Like Obama, he can be funny and folksy, then uplifting and inspirational.
 But unlike Obama, he is also aggressively confrontational.
-When he talks about the poisoning of Flint’s water, or the DeVos family’s influence on Michigan education, or the state’s billions of dollars in corporate subsidies, El-Sayed is righteously indignant on behalf of The People.
+When he talks about the poisoning of Flint’s water, or the DeVos family’s influence on Michigan education, or the state’s billions of dollars in corporate subsidies, El-Sayed is righteously indignant on behalf of the people.

 It’s not quite clear who one can compare El-Sayed to.
 He’s not quite like anyone else in American politics.
 He’s more polished than Bernie Sanders and more radical than Barack Obama.
 He’s a leftist Muslim doctor and Rhodes Scholar pushing for Medicare For All and a $15 minimum wage in a state that voted for Donald Trump.
 And he’s somehow packing large halls in every part of Michigan.
 Over the course of a weekend following his campaign, I couldn’t help but ask myself the same question over and over: “Where did this guy come from?”